VSkin

 Verify the actual items

-Confirm the trader really holds the item advertised by checking its float, pattern seed, stickers, and exterior on their public showcase rather than trusting a screenshot.
+Confirm the trader really holds the item advertised by opening their inventory and checking its float, pattern seed and stickers, rather than trusting a screenshot.

 Trade inside Steam and confirm with mobile auth